-It is important to remember that tattoos and piercings are physical changes to the body, and that our team may not share your views on when they are appropriate.
+It is important to remember that tattoos are physical changes to the body, and that our team may not share your views on when they are appropriate.
 If we decline a service, we ask that you treat the decision with respect, as we use our best judgement as experts in our field to make those determinations.

 Examples of services we will refuse to minors include:

-- Private area piercings or tattoos of any kind.
+- Private area tattoos of any kind.

-- Piercings or tattoos that are sexually suggestive.
+- Tattoos that are sexually suggestive.